Rammechh/Scaler_Problems/README.md

 ### 3) Remove Duplicates from Sorted List
  + Skip the node where head->next != NULL && head->val == head->next->val.

+### Swap List Nodes in pairs
+ + Method 1: Just swap the values in the 2 nodes.
+In most cases, this won’t be a permissible solution.
+Method 2: Move around the pointers.
+ + curr.next = swap(curr.next, curr.next.next)

 Day66_LinkedList2
 ================